brunocacosta/netcore-java11/README.md

 ## Netcore Java 11 Image

-Image with .netcore and Java 11 to run SonarScanner.
+Image with .netcore sdk 2.2 and Java 11 to run SonarScanner.